 Tip: There is always a long queue for the elevators as passengers head back to their cabins after the drill so we go and find a bar to wait it out.

-Tip: Norwegian do not require you to take a lifejacket to a muster drill and Princess recently also adopted this.
+Tip: Norwegian and Celebrity do not require you to take a lifejacket to a muster drill and Princess recently also adopted this.

 5. Dining Room/Lido Seating